 Meghan Pawlowski (Lind) M. S. NREM 2013 “Greenhouse gas flux and fine root dynamics of sugarcane and Napier grass under deficit irrigation”.
 Previously, an Environmental Specialist V for the Texas Department of Transportation.
 Currently an Ecologist/Project Manager for Cox-McLain Environmental Consulting, Inc., Austin, Texas.

 Mataia Reeves M.S.
 2012 “The potential carbon sequestration of Eucalyptus grandis in conjunction with its use as a biofuel feedstock”.
-Currently a Research Associate at Pioneer Hi-Bred, Waimea, HI.
+After graduating, she became a Research Associate at Pioneer Hi-Bred, Waimea, HI.

 Yudai Sumiyoshi M.S.
 2012 “Belowground carbon cycle of Napier and Guinea grasses grown for sustainable biofuel feedstock production”, degree awarded December 2012.
 Awarded “Best NREM Master’s Student Presentation” at the 2011 CTAHR Student Research Symposium.
 Awarded “2011 Outstanding Student Paper Award” from the Biogeosciences Section of the American Geophysical Union.